Originally published: June 26th/2018; Updated:

-For most babies, a 400 IU/day vitamin D supplement is recommended
+For most infants, we recommend a 400 IU/day vitamin D drops supplement.

 Sunshine vitamin: can my baby produce vitamin D if exposed to the sun?

-Our bodies are able to produce vitamin D when we are exposed to the UBV rays of the sun.
+Our bodies are able to produce vitamin D with exposure to the UVB rays of the sun.
 But it is not recommended to expose young infants to the sun because their skin is thin and fragile.
-It is also not recommended to apply sunscreen to infant that young, which would protect against the UVB rays.

-Vitamin D supplement is a safer strategy than exposing baby to the sun
+Vitamin D supplementation is a safer strategy than exposing infants to the sun

 What is vitamin D?